Abua: The Delta Cross Movement Theory

 Notwithstanding, this practice holds that Abua, Odual, Kugbo, Ogbia among others here and there alluded to as Abua bunch, relocated from Rio del Ray in the Cameroon through the Cross waterway to the Niger delta.
 They settled among different spots close to the Obolo (Andoni), which was then the line among Nigeria and Cameroon.

 The gathering stayed as their neighbor for at some point prior to clearing further toward the west into the core of the Niger delta.
 In Obolo, Abua had his first child, and named him Agana.
 In the wake of emptying from Obolo the gathering settled at Obomotu (present Port Harcourt) where they lived for at some point.
-Relics of their visit incorporate the name Obomotu (which means a major house) which is presently debased to Diobu and the presence of Abuloma.
+Relics of their visit incorporate the name Obomotu (which means big house) which is presently debased to Diobu and the presence of Abuloma.
 Undermined by war they left this area and wandered into the Bonny and later Brass streams and in conclusion into the Orashi River from where present settlements were made.

 To start with, they moored at Otu Okoroma where Ogbia kicked the bucket and his two children Okoroma and Olei assumed liability for their heredity.
 Their relatives duplicated to shape the Ogbia people group.

 The people remaining after the gathering continued on to Opumatubu and later to Arughunya and settled.
 There the Kugbo and Odual bunches settled however the Abua ancestry moved further to an area called Esidia Ozu and settled.
 Once settled, they found that the perpetual flooding at that area was a wellspring of annihilation to harvests and property, Abua and his kin then, at that point moved further north east to Olokpogha, which is the place where Abua lived with his gathering till his passing.

 His posterity who establish individuals from the gathering spread to helpful spots where they resided with their youngsters in the neighborhood of Abua.
 These settlement places have become factions now.
-Subsequently we have Emughami, Okpadien, Otami, and Agana who were his quick children.
+Subsequently, we have Emughan, Okpeden, Otami, and Agana who were his quick children.
 Agana assumed control over the domain of his dad and his relatives abide in the focal home of Abua, which is all the more famously alluded to as Central Abua while different spots are named after different children who established the settlements.